 Leg cramps at night frequently wake some people up with extreme pain.
 However, the condition is harmless.
 Something in the muscle (lack of oxygen, excess lactic acid, faulty relaxation) triggers a reflex response from the spinal cord.
 This contraction, in turn, further stimulates the sensory nerves, causing another reaction from the cord, which increases the spasm.

-Swimmer’s cramp is similar to night cramps.
+Swimmer’s cramps are similar to night cramps.
 It occurs more often among swimmers who kick with their feet stretched out.
 Avoid overextending your feet while swimming.

 How to prevent muscle cramps